lottekoblens/functionalprogramming/README.md

 ![Concept](./concept.png)

 Actually, at first I didn't have a specific concept for this subject.
 Most importantly, I was going to clean up the data from the survey, which we filled in at the beginning of the course, using functional programming.
 After that we had to clean the data from an API.
 This is when I start thinking about a concept.
 I want to compare the duration of a song to the amount of listeners of a song.
 So I want to make a visualisation in which I displayed that.
+For now the cleaned data will only be displayed in the console.

 ## :chart_with_upwards_trend: Proces